postalserver/docs/content/en/install/dns-configuration.md

 ## Example Postal Configuration

-In your `postal.yml` you should have something like that looks like the below,.
+In your `postal.yml` you should have something that looks like the below:

 ```yaml
 dns: